drbean/edit/jeffreykuo/Send_thermal_pad.md

 ### **Molecular weight and morphology of silicone resins**

-The molecular weight of silicone resins was listed in Table 4.
-The number average and weight average molecular weight of MQ resin, Mn and Mw, was 41301 g mol^-1^ and 47982 g mol^-1^, respectively, with narrow molecular weight distribution (PDI) as 1.161.
-For Vi-MQT and Al-MQT showed a similar decreasing trend of molecular weight with higher addition of T unit in their structure. ^40^ Addition of T unit in MQT structure decreases the Mn and Mw until 18906 and 28641 g mol^-1^, respectively, for Vi-MQT and 17497 and 27114 g mol^-1^, respectively, for Al-MQT.
-The decreasing trend of molecular weight was due to increasing of the end-capping unit in the synthesis reaction.
-An end-capped unit from M and T unit would react with silanol group from siloxane prepolymer, caused the propagating process was stopped and yielded a smaller size of the polymer. ^36^
+The molecular weight of the silicone resins is listed in Table 4.
+The number average and weight average molecular weight of the MQ resin, Mn and Mw, was 41301 g mol^-1^ and 47982 g mol^-1^, respectively, with a narrow molecular weight distribution (PDI) of 1.161.
+Vi-MQT and Al-MQT showed the same decreasing trend in molecular weight with greater addition of T units to their structure. ^40^ Addition of T units to the MQT structure decreased Mn and Mw until they reached 18906 and 28641 g mol^-1^, respectively, for the Vi-MQT resins and until 17497 and 27114 g mol^-1^, respectively, for the Al-MQT ones.
+The decreasing trend in molecular weight was due to an increase in the end-capping units in the synthesis reaction.
+An end-capped unit from an M and T unit would react with a silanol group from the siloxane prepolymer, causing the propagating process to stop and yield a smaller-sized polymer. ^36^

 Table 4.
 Physical appearance of silicone resins.